-The East meets West eatery serves authentic Swiss, European and Asian fare, guests can watch the chefs at work amongst four theater kitchens and marvel at the five meter high cheese and wine cellar.
+The East meets West eatery serves authentic Swiss, European and Asian fare, guests can watch the chefs at work amongst four theatre kitchens and marvel at the five metre high cheese and wine cellar.
 Also features 3 private dining rooms.

 |The Club House||

 The Club House is on the grounds of the Andermatt golf course.
 It has a sun terrace with spectacular views.
 Serving Swiss and Italian specialities, open every day during the festive season and half term, otherwise only Friday to Sunday.